darrelllong/stack/README.md

-# stack
+# Stack
-A simple stack implementation for instructional purposed.
+A simple stack implementation for instructional purposes.